Observational characteristics of radiation-mediated shocks in photospheric gamma-ray burst emission: Details regarding the subphotospheric internal collision framework

 We consider a variable central engine that launches a slower and a faster fireball with a time separation $\delta t$.
 The two fireballs are assumed to have similar comoving densities, $\rho$, and similar total masses, $M$, but different isotropic equivalent luminosities, $L_s$ and $L_f$, which results in different terminal Lorentz factors, $\Gamma_s$ and $\Gamma_f$.
 For a collision to occur, we require $\Gamma_f/\Gamma_s \equiv \psi > 1$.
 That the two fireballs have similar proper densities implies that the ratio of the isotropic equivalent luminosities of the two fireballs satisfies $L_f/L_s = \psi^2$.

 Initially, the fireballs accelerate until most internal energy has been converted into bulk kinetic energy.
 This occurs at the saturation radius

 where the subscript $i$ indicates fireball $i$.
 Above, $r_0$ and $\Gamma_0$ are the radius from the central engine and the Lorentz factor at the base of the conical outflow.
 These could in principle be slightly different for the two fireballs but here we assume that they are the same.
-For the results presented in Section \ref{sec:Results}, we study two different internal shocks scenarios with fixed values for $r_0$ and $\Gamma_0$.
-These are the \textit{early acceleration scenario} with $r_0 = 10^7~${cm} and $\Gamma_0 = 1.5$ and the \textit{delayed acceleration scenario} with $r_0 = 10^{10}~${cm} and $\Gamma_0 = 4$ (see Section \ref{sec:Results} for motivation and further discussion).
+The radius at which the two shells collide is given by